dogweather/forkful/content/en/vba/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error in Visual Basic for Applications (VBA) involves directing error messages or diagnostics apart from standard output, usually to the console or a log file.
-Programmers do this to separate regular program output from error messages, making it easier to debug programs or alert users to issues without cluttering the main output.

 ## How to:
 In VBA, since there's no direct built-in function to write specifically to standard error like in some other programming languages, a common workaround involves using `Debug.Print` for development error output or creating a custom logging function that mimics this behavior for production applications.
 Below is an example of how you might implement and use such a function:

 ```vb